exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 Additionally, your friend just found a second `list` that appears to contain missing wagon IDs, and would like you to merge it together with the main wagon ID `list`.
 All they can remember is that once the new wagons are moved to the end, the values from the second list should be placed directly after the designated locomotive.

-Your friend would be really grateful to you for fixings their mistakes and consolodating the data.
+Your friend would be really grateful to you for fixings their mistakes and consolidating the data.

 Implement a function `fix_list_of_wagons` that takes two `lists` containing wagon IDs as the arguments.
 It should reposition the first two items of the first list to the end, and then insert the values from the second list behind the locomotive ID (`1`).